apache/cassandra-java-driver/manual/idempotence/README.md

 But overall the column changed from 1 to 2.
 There is no ordering of the two operations that can explain that change.
 We broke linearizability by doing a transparent retry at step 6.

-To avoid this, the driver considers lightweight transactions as non-idempotent, and provides a [retry policy](../retries/) that doesn't retry non-idempotent statements.
-If linearizability is important for you, you should use that policy, and ensure that lightweight transactions are appropriately flagged.
+If linearizability is important for you, you should ensure that lightweight transactions are appropriately flagged as not idempotent.

 [isIdempotent]:          http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/Statement.html#isIdempotent--
 [setDefaultIdempotence]: http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/QueryOptions.html#setDefaultIdempotence-boolean-